-I am a Senior Teaching Fellow in the Department of Life Sciences.
+I am a Principal Teaching Fellow in the Department of Life Sciences.
 My background is plant sciences and the biotransformation of wood preservatives, but I'm now most actively involved in leading first year teaching on the Biological Sciences BSc degree stream.

 Cook SR, Dickinson DJ, Studies on the toxicity of IPBC and other biocides to bacteria, International Research Group on Wood Preservation

 Cook SR, Dickinson DJ, The role of coformulants in preventing bacterial biotransformation of IPBC, International Research group on Wood Preservation

 Cook SR, Dickinson DJ, Sullivan J, The bacterial biotransformation of IPBC, International Research Group on Wood Preservation